-- SEC.
-30. Section 29764 of the Public Resources Code is repealed. - 29764.
-This division does not confer any permitting authority upon the eommission or require any local government to conform their general plan, or land use entitlement decisions, to the resource management plan, except with regard to lands within the primary zone.
-The resource management plan does not preempt local government general plans for lands within the secondary zone. - SEC.
-31. Section 29764 is added to the Public Resources Code, to read: - 29764.
-Land use authority granted to the commission by this division is limited to the primary zone, and shall not preempt local government general plans for lands within the secondary zone. - SEC.
-32. Section 29771 of the Public Resources Code is amended to read: - 29771.
+29764.
+This division does not confer any permitting authority upon the commission or require any local government to conform their general plan, or land use entitlement decisions, to the resource management plan, except with regard to lands within the primary zone.
+The resource management plan does not preempt local government general plans for lands within the secondary zone.

+SEC.
+36. Section 29764 is added to the Public Resources Code, to read:

+29764.
+Land use authority granted to the commission by this division is limited to the primary zone, and shall not preempt local government general plans for lands within the secondary zone.

+SEC.
+37. Section 29771 of the Public Resources Code is amended to read:

+29771.
 After a hearing on an appealed action pursuant to Section 29770, the commission shall either deny the appeal or remand the matter to the local government or local agency for reconsideration, after making specific findings.
 Upon remand, the local government or local agency shall modify the appealed action and resubmit the matter for review to the commission.
 A proposed action appealed pursuant to this section shall not be effective until the commission has adopted written findings, based on substantial evidence in the record, that the action is consistent with the resource management economic sustainability plan, the approved portions of local government general plans that implement the resource management economic sustainability plan, and this division.